paveljurca/fix/README.md

-# Disable Live Content for P2G packages
+# Remove Live Content for P2G packages

 **Issue:**

-IIS 7.0 on Windows Server 2012 does not support WMV streaming (Microsoft Media Server); cannot setup following Mediasite content server.
+Windows Server 2012 does not work with [MMS protocol](https://msdn.microsoft.com/en-us/library/cc239490.aspx) [anymore](https://docs.microsoft.com/en-us/iis/media/windows-media-services/windows-media-server-or-web-server) and following Mediasite content server cannot be made running.

 **Why is it an issue?**

-You can't proceed at importing such presentations (usually those from previous Mediasite Server versions).
+You can't proceed at importing presentations having defined WMV Live Content (usually those from previous Mediasite Server versions).

 **So?**

-Update Mediasite Presentation XML file with `IsLive` set to **false** and `LiveStatus` **0**.
+Update Mediasite Presentation XML file with `IsLive` set to **false** and `LiveStatus` set to **0**.

 ## DOWNLOAD